openvinotoolkit/open_model_zoo/contribution.md

 # How to contribute to OMZ

 From this document you will know how to contribute your model to OpenVINO&trade; Open Model Zoo.
 Almost any model from supported frameworks (see list below) can be added.
-To do this do next few steps.
+It could be done in few simple steps.

 1. [Model location](#model-location)
 2. [Model conversion](#model-conversion)